 - Additional Readings

-Genes that contribute to the conversion of a normal cell into a cancerous cell.
+Any of the genes that contribute to the conversion of a normal cell into a cancerous cell.
 Oncogenes are defective genes that can cause a cell to divide in an unregulated manner, leading to cancer.
 Oncogenes can derive from cellular genes that undergo mutations that alter their expression or activity, or from viruses that carry oncogenes within their genome and are transferred into the cell by infection (Fig. 1).
 See also: Animal virus; Cancer; Cancer cell metabolism; Cell (biology); Cell division; Gene; Mutation; Oncology; Virus

 The content above is only an excerpt.

 for your institution.
 Subscribe